 - Adult Fear: Imagine that your daughter was kidnapped, and despite everything you and your friends and family did, you couldn't save her from a horrible death.

-- Ain't Too Proud to Beg: Pleads for the Wood Elves help to rescue her daughter.
+- Ain't Too Proud to Beg: She pleads for the Wood Elves help to rescue her daughter.

 - The Archmage: Alarielle, after becoming the Incarnate of Life, is one of the only level 5 Wizards in the game.